 Mulberry varieties

-The data on full adoption of mulberry varieties recorded in district Udhampur depicted that 30 % of respondents adopted suggested varieties while remaining adopted both local/wild as well as suggested varieties of mulberry and the adopted index was 51 percent.
-District Kathua (28%) had adopted sugessted varieties where as 40 percent has incompletly adopted both local as well as suggested varieties and the adoption index was recorded as 48 percent.
-The total adoption index of mulberry varieties was calculated as 49.5 percent
+The data on adoption of mulberry varieties in Udhampur depicted that 30 % of respondents adopted suggested varieties while rest adopted both local/wild as well as suggested varieties of mulberry and the adoption index was 51%.
+District Kathua (28%) had adopted sugessted varieties where as 40% has incompletely adopted both local as well as suggested varieties and the adoption index was 48%.
+The total adoption index of mulberry varieties was calculated as 49.5 percent.

 Type of mulberry plantation

-The number of rearers who completly adopted the practice in district Kathua and Udhampur were 25 percent and 22 percent respectively.
+The number of rearers who completely adopted the practice in district Kathua and Udhampur were 25% and 22% respectively.
 The total adoption index of tree plantation in both the districts was 39.5 percent.

 Pruning of mulberry trees

-The details on the mulberry pruning showed that 20 percent of respondents adopted suggested method of pruning with an adoption index of 41 percent in district Kathua followed by Udhampur district with an adoption index of 34 percent.
+The details on the mulberry pruning showed that 20% of respondents adopted suggested method of pruning with an adoption index of 41% in district Kathua followed by Udhampur with an adoption index of 34 percent.
 The total adoption index of adoption of pruning in mulberry was recorded as 37.5 percent.

 Adoption of disease management

-The data on disease management adoption method revealed that 52 percent respondents were adopting the recommended method for disease control in district Kathua with an adoption index of 76 percent followed by Udhampur district with 54 percent adoption index.
+The data on disease management adoption method revealed that 52% respondents were adopting the recommended method for disease control in district Kathua with an adoption index of 76% followed by Udhampur district with 54 adoption index.
 The total adoption index for adoption of disease control suggestive facilities was recorded as 65 percent.

 Adoption on irrigation facilities

-The data on irrigation facilities adoption method revealed that 18 percent respondents were adopting the recommended method for irrigation in district Kathua with an adoption index of 35 percentfollowed by Udhampur district with 30 percent adoption index.
-The total adoption index for adoption of irrigation suggestive facilities was recorded as 32.5 percent.
+The data on irrigation facilities adoption method revealed that 18% respondents were adopting the recommended method for irrigation in district Kathua with an adoption index of 35% followed by Udhampur with 30% adoption index.
+The total adoption index was recorded as 32.5 percent.

 1.2 Adoption of silkworm rearing practices (Table 3, 4 and Figure 2 )